misolarcasero.com

 Solar thermal equipment with heat exchangers

-These configurations have advantages and disadvantages.
+These configurations bring advantages and disadvantages.

 But in the best of cases any type of exchanger will lose performance.